-Short Answer: Tire problems are common, and they can be expensive to repair.
-To offset this, Discount Tire initiated its Certificate program, which functions like a three-year warranty for tires you purchase from the company.
+Short Answer: Discount Tire’s Certificate for Repair, Refund or Replacement functions like a three-year warranty for tires you purchase from the company.
 If your tires fail during the three-year period, you’re eligible for a full refund and replacement.
 In general, this program — which costs anywhere from $10 to $100 per tire — is worth it for those who purchase expensive tires and want to protect them, or for those who drive often and/or on roads that are in poor condition.
 For more about the program, see below.

 How the Discount Tire Certificate Works

 Discount Tire’s Certificate for Repair, Refund or Replacement works differently.
 With the Certificate, if your tires fail due to a defect or a non-repairable road hazard within the first three years after purchase (and they’re within the legal tread limit of 3/32 inches), Discount Tire will fully refund your purchase price with tax and it will offer you new tires at the refund price plus tax.
 The Certificate also applies to tires purchase from Discount Tire Direct.

 The cost of the Certificate varies depending on the tires you choose, but it usually ranges from around $10 to $100 per tire.
 Generally, the more expensive the tire, the more the Certificate will cost.
 You can either purchase it at the time you purchase your tires or return to get it within 30 days of purchasing the tires.

 If you purchased inexpensive tires and the Certificate cost the minimum amount per tire, it will pay for itself rather quickly, especially if you frequently drive on poorly maintained roads.
 More severe damage means higher repair costs, and more potential savings with the Certificate.
 If you have expensive tires — some can cost up to $1,000 each — repairs can be even more costly, making the Certificate (which costs a fraction of the tire price) potentially even more worth it.

 Using the Certificate